 Professor Louise Ryan, Dr Maria Lopez and Alessia Dalceggio from the Global Diversities and Inequalities Research Centre discuss the failures of the evacuation mission last year.

-Report launch: Afghan migrants in London: accessing support in hostile times
+Read the full report: Afghan migrants in London: accessing support in hostile times